 Tips for riding the RipSurf

-If you’ve never ridden a RipStik before, then the RipSurf is going to have a learning curve.
-It doesn’t matter if you’ve been skating or surfing for 10+ years, it’s just different.
+If you’ve never ridden a RipStik before, then the RipSurf will have a learning curve.
+It doesn’t matter if you’ve been skating or surfing for 10+ years.
+It’s just different.
 It’s like learning to ride a bike for the first time.
-You just have to practice.
-Here are some tips that helped me pick it up faster.
+You have to practice.

 1. Hold onto something

 Hold onto a wall, chair, railing, or friend to help you get onto the board.
-This will give you a solid feel for the board before actually riding it.
-Once you get better you can start by hopping right onto it, but don’t expect to do it at first.
+This will give you a solid feel for the board before riding it.
+Once you get better, you can start by hopping right onto it, but don’t expect to do it at first.

 2. Smooth Surfaces

-Ride it on a smooth surface… something that’s newly paved is ideal.
-It’s not like a normal skateboard where you can ride over cracks easily.
+Ride it on a smooth surface… something newly paved is ideal.
+It’s unlike a normal skateboard, where you can ride over cracks easily.
 You’ll feel everything much more since the wheels are thin.
 They’re not like traditional skateboard/longboard wheels.
-So, bottom line, the smoother, the better.
+Bottom line, the smoother, the better.

 3. Speed is your friend

 The more speed you have, the more stable you’ll be.
-It’s pretty similar to a bike in the sense that if you go slower, it’s harder to balance.
-I was able to pick it up quickly because I started on a slight decline in my driveway.
-This way you don’t have to pump right away to gain speed.
+It’s pretty similar to a bike because if you go slower, it’s harder to balance.
+It’s ideal to start on a slight decline so you don’t have to pump immediately to gain speed.